-Language updated to reflect side letter of agreement signed December 8, 2011.
+Language updated to reflect side letter signed December 8, 2011 and the Memorandum of Agreement signed 10/21/19.

 The 2007-2010 PSC agreement with CUNY established a fund to pay for a parental leave benefit for up to eight weeks leave for full-time instructional staff (both faculty and professional staff) – mother and/or father and/or domestic partner – employed by CUNY and on a continuous leave of absence to care for a newborn or newly adopted child up to five years of age.
 Permanent funding for Paid Parental Leave, effective January 1, 2012, has been agreed to in a side letter of agreement signed December 8, 2011.